IRS allowable living expenses: Collection guidelines you need to know

+Calculating your allowable living expenses is all about getting into the IRS’ head.
 You want to repay the IRS, and have a number in mind of what you can afford monthly, but will the IRS accept it?

 It all depends on how your monthly living expenses match up to IRS budgeting guidelines.